tbali0524/playground-jcb5vasr/markdowns/bash.md

 My Python solution is 47 chars.
 Calling the interpreter adds 12 chars.
 Here I did not need any escaping.

-_Note: using `python` instead of `python3` saves 1 char, but it invokes Python 2.x, so your code might not be backwards compatible._
+_Note: using `python` instead of `python3` saves 1 char, but it still invokes Python 2.x on CG, so your code might not be backwards compatible._

 ## Ruby